ghost-coin/ghost-bitcore-node/docs/services/bitcoind.md

-# Bitcoin Service
+# Particl Service

-The Bitcoin Service is a Node.js interface to [Bitcoin Core](https://github.com/bitcoin/bitcoin) for querying information about the bitcoin block chain.
-It will manage starting and stopping `bitcoind` or connect to several running `bitcoind` processes.
-It uses a branch of a [branch of Bitcoin Core](https://github.com/bitpay/bitcoin/tree/0.12.1-bitcore) with additional indexes for querying information about addresses and blocks.
+The Particl Service is a Node.js interface to [Particl Core](https://github.com/particl/particl-core) for querying information about the particl block chain.
+It will manage starting and stopping `particld` or connect to several running `particld` processes.
+It uses an instance of a Particl with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration

-The default configuration will include a "spawn" configuration in "bitcoind".
-This defines the location of the block chain database and the location of the `bitcoind` daemon executable.
-The below configuration points to a local clone of `bitcoin`, and will start `bitcoind` automatically with your Node.js application.
+The default configuration will include a "spawn" configuration in "particld".
+This defines the location of the block chain database and the location of the `particld` daemon executable.
+The below configuration points to a local clone of `particl`, and will start `particld` automatically with your Node.js application.

 ```json
   "servicesConfig": {